imixs/imixs-office-workflow/src/site/markdown/forms/index.md

 	</imixs-form>

-## Form Sections
+### Sections

-A custom form is separated by sections.
-A section can have an optional label and up to 3 columns:
+A section can have an optional label and a default layout of 1 to 6 columns:

 	 ....
 	 <imixs-form-section label="Controlling" columns="2">